- Version Requirements / License / Installation

 - Help/About section

 Spline Refiner has been tested succesfully on 3dsMax 2012 to 2020.
 It should also work properly on future versions.
 However, if you experience any issue, please report it to email@example.com

 With every purchase you get a lifetime license.
 It’s a node-locked license.

 The Regular License lets you use the product in 2 different workstations.
 It comes with 2 license keys (1 domain per key).

 The Corporate License allows you to activate the plugin on up to 10 workstations.
 It comes with 2 license keys (5 domains per key).

 You have the right to get customer support for 1 year (+ access to the online user forums)

 You will get free upgrades for the same major version of the product.

 - Unzip the content of the .zip file and then drag the “.mzp” file onto one of your viewports in 3ds Max .
-The script automatically installs itself.
+The plugin automatically installs itself.

 - A dialog called “Software Activation” pops-up.
 Enter your license key in the text field.
 (You received a license key by email when you purchased the product).